djangokillen/minion-hate-bot/README.md

 3. Adjust configuration

-    Edit the file minions.py with the configuration parameters below
+    Edit the file `minions.py` with the configuration parameters below.

     Configuration parameters:

     `Consumer key` consumer key of your Twitter application.
 Can be found in the tab "Keys and Access Tokens" `Consumer secret` consumer secret of your Twitter application.
 Can be found in the tab "Keys and Access Tokens" `Access token` access token of your Twitter application.
 To generate it; look at step 2